 Kat Von D and Rafael Reyes Have Epic Gothic Wedding Ceremony -- See the Pics

-Kat Von D and Rafael Reyes have the ultimate wedding.
+Kat Von D and Rafael Reyes had the ultimate wedding.

 The 36-year-old tattoo artist and the Prayers musician celebrated their marriage with a gothic-inspired ceremony in Los Angeles on Saturday.
 The couple had officially tied the knot in February, taking to Instagram to announce their marriage and show off their rings.